About

 Red and white are colours that regularly come to mind when describing Cork.
 They make up the city’s flag but also represent the two main rock types rock types that form the foundations of the city.
 Those red (sandstone) and white (limestone) rocks were used to build the historical monuments and houses in the city.

 With our geoheritage project, funded by Geological Survey Ireland, we’ll show you that geology is everywhere around us and has great cultural and historical importance.
 Geology is fun and we’ll explain it in simple ways, accessible to everyone.
 We have consulted with experts, dived into current geological research and used technological tools from graphic design, animation and photogrammetry to make Cork’s rocks come alive.
-We have created 3D reconstructions of what Cork looked like in the distant past and also 3D models of local rocks and fossils and we invite you to explore them all!
+We have created visual reconstructions of what Cork looked like in the distant past and also 3D models of local rocks and fossils and we invite you to explore them all!

 Our walking trails will guide you through historical and geological Cork, helping you to imagine how the city looked a very long time ago.
 Also, follow us on Instagram for updates and quirky little nuggets of information.